 Laboratory specialists, medical specialists, biochemists, technicians, PhD students, postdocs and students work jointly to create personalized diagnostics in TML.

-TML is a strategic partnership between the Radboudumc departments Laboratory Medicine, Pediatrics and Neurology and the Clinical Genetics Centre Nijmegen.
-TML also collaborates closely with the department of Genetics of the MUMC +.
+TML is a strategic collaboration between the Radboudumc Departments of Pediatrics and Neurology and the Clinical Genetics Center Nijmegen Foundation.
+TML is part of the Department of Genetics and there is intensive collaboration with the MUMC+.
 Our MS activities are part of the Radboudumc Technology Center Mass Spectrometry.
 As translational laboratory we collaborate with several scientists in the Radboudumc on project aiming to have an impact in personalized healthcare.

 Our external partnernetwork is focused on rare metabolic disorders, via (inter)national collaborations such as clinical expertise centers, European Reference Networks, Erfelijke Stofwisselingsziekten Nederland, and United for Metabolic Disease.
 Futhermore, we collaborate with external partners focused on technologies (Dutch Techcenter for Life Sciences, Netherlands Metabolomics Centre, Netherlands X-omics Initiative) and translational medicine (EATRIS, Health-RI).